AdobeDocs/workfront.en/help/reports-and-dashboards/reports/creating-and-managing-reports/create-user-delegation-report.md

 To learn more about delegating approvals, see [Delegate approval request](../../../review-and-approve-work/manage-approvals/delegate-approval-requests.md).

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">DRAFTED: To learn more about delegating work, see <a href="../../../workfront-basics/manage-your-account-and-profile/manage-time-off/personal-time-off.md" class="MCXref xref">Log personal time off and delegate your work</a>.</p>
+DRAFTED: To learn more about delegating work, see Log personal time off and delegate your work.
 -->

-DRAFTED: To learn more about delegating work, see [Log personal time off and delegate your work](../../../workfront-basics/manage-your-account-and-profile/manage-time-off/personal-time-off.md).

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">DRAFTED: To learn how to manage delegated work in Home, see [future link here].</p>
+DRAFTED: To learn how to manage delegated work in Home, see [future link here].
 -->

-DRAFTED: To learn how to manage delegated work in Home, see [future link here].

 ## Access requirements